phunanon/Churva/Interpreters/ChurvaDotnet/README.md

 # Churva C# Interpreter

-This is a descriptive documentation on the ChurvaInterpreter implementation.
+This is a descriptive documentation on the ChurvaDotnet implementation.

 ## Implementation